Oxidized Phospholipids

 Oxidatively truncated phospholipids can be degraded by the platelet-activating factor-acetylhydrolase (type II) and a lysosomal phospholipase A2, and the aldehydo-acid component released in this way can participate in tissue reactions.

-5. Biological Effects of Oxidized Phospholipids
+5. Oxidized Phospholipids and Tissue Metabolism

 Those oxidized phospholipids generated non-enzymatically by free radical mechanisms tend to be very different from those formed by enzymic oxidation in that a much wider range of isomeric products is formed, and they are generally if not universally considered harmful in tissues because they contribute to autoimmune and inflammatory diseases and cell death.
 On the other hand, oxidized phospholipids generated enzymatically can often have beneficial properties.
 The complex nature of the products formed with different lipids and proteins often means that it is not easy to delineate the detailed mechanisms, or whether these are due to molecules containing intact oxidized fatty acids or those that are oxidatively truncated.
 In any discussion, it is advisable to be aware of which oxidized lipids are present in each situation.